-You have nothing to lose by storing food wisely!
+You have nothing to lose by prepping!

 In this article, I hope to provide a comprehensive answer to the following questions: